 - Nutr Sci 626 – Experimental Diet Design.
 Nutrient requirements, diet ingredients used to meet requirements; mathematical steps used in diet formulation for research animals & humans (1 credit).

 - Nutri Sci 627 – Vitamins.
 Metabolic functions, metabolism and nutritional requirements for some of the water-soluble vitamins and all of the fat-soluble vitamins (1 credit).

 These core courses provide predoctoral trainees with a common foundation of graduate level nutrition.
-IGPNS students in the MANTP take these classes as part of their core class requirement.
-Biochemistry (IPiB) students in the MANTP can take these classes as part of their UW Graduate School mandated minor (see below) Participation in these courses will ensure that students who pursue differing areas of specialization have an understanding of the breadth of modern nutrition research.
+Nutrition and Metabolism Graduate Program students in the MANTP will take these classes as part of their core class requirement.
+Participation in these courses will ensure that students who pursue differing areas of specialization have an understanding of the breadth of modern nutrition research.

 - MANTP-specific breadth requirement: MANTP trainees will be required to take one class outside of their general area of research from the list of approved “breadth” classes.
 For instance, students with an overall molecular nutrition emphasis must choose one class from the list of “Applied Nutrition” classes.

 Biochemistry 620 – Eukaryotic Molecular Biology (2 credit)

 Biochemistry 630 – Cellular Signal Transduction Mechanisms (3 credit)

 Nutritional Sciences 701 – Nutrient-Gene Interactions (1 credit)

 Genetics 875 – Topics in Proteomic and Genomic Analysis (2 credit)